Too much added sugar is not great for health. This is widely accepted.

 Get some garlic, ginger, herbs, and/or spices into each and every meal!
 Garlic and ginger offer beneficial antimicrobial properties, with garlic, in particular, a superstar for fighting infections.

-Many culinary herbs and spices offer potent antioxidant, antibacterial, and anti-inflammatory activity and can be added to most meals, such as soups, stir-fries, and smoothies.
+Many culinary herbs and spices offer potent antioxidant, antibacterial, and anti-inflammatory qualities and can be added to most meals, such as soups, stir-fries, and smoothies.
 Have fun experimenting with an array of tasty offerings, such as thyme, basil, rosemary, oregano, cinnamon, and turmeric.

 Enjoy plenty of immune-supportive nutrients and antioxidants